Paul Troth (American football coach): Europe

 Troth played quarterback for several seasons professionally in Europe most notably for the Amsterdam Crusaders, winning the 1991 Eurobowl championship.
 He first signed in 1985 with the East City Giants in the Finnish Vaahteraliiga.
+He also began his coaching career in Europe.

 Troth was subsequently an assistant coach under Wallace at University of St. Thomas in Minnesota and Lambuth University in Jackson, Tennessee.